bponomarenko/autoconfig-app/README.md

 Run `npm run build:web4app` to build the project for the Electron wrapper app.
 The build artifacts will be stored in the `dist/web4app` directory.
 Usually used before `npm run build:app` command.

-Run `npm run build:app` to build the Electron aplication with prebuilt web application inside.
+Run `npm run build:app` to build the Electron application with prebuilt web application inside.

 ## Mocks